lisa-gogo/foods_review_mern_stack/README.md

 MERN STACK APPLICATION <br/>

 It includes mongodb as database, express and node.js as backend, and react.js as <br/>front-end.<br/>
-It finished with the backend part and can be run on local server: localhost:5000. <br/>
+It was finished with the backend part and can be run on local server: localhost:5000. <br/>
 For API testing, I used insomnia to test GET, POST, PUT AND DELETE. <br/>

 `nodemon server` to start